knowmetools/km-api/docs/development.rst

 Before running the dev server, you must create a file at ``km_api/km_api/local_settings.py`` with the following content::

+    # Extend from the base settings
+    import * from km_api.settings

     # A random string.
 This doesn't have to be anything complex for development
     SECRET_KEY = '<some secret key>'